 Discover Amsterdam: Tourist Information & Travel Guide

-A collection of ‘home pages’ with Amsterdam Tourist Information on a variety of topics.
+A collection of ‘home pages’ with Amsterdam Tourist Information on a variety of topics of interest to visitors.

 Everything is presented the Dutch Amsterdam way: basic information along with our unique, local perspective and, where necessary, a generous serving of opinion — provided by locals.